SAP-samples/btp-integration-toolkit-lite/README.md

 Welcome to the sample use case of the ITK Lite 4 Procurement BTP application.
 This application developed on the Cloud Application Programming Model (CAP) is a possible alternative to the current ITK running as command line utility to transfer master, transactional, and spend data between your SAP Ariba system and your back-end ERP environment.

 ## Requirements
 This solution utilizes BTP Services.
-If customer wants to this open source as reference to develop internally using customer preference.
+If customer wants to this open source as reference to develop solution integrating to SAP ariba.
 Below are pre-requisite services for this application.
 a.
-SAP Credential Store
+SAP Credential Store \
 b.
-SAP Hana Cloud DB (or) PostgreSQL on SAP BTP, hyperscaler
+SAP Hana Cloud DB (or) PostgreSQL on SAP BTP, hyperscaler \
 c.
-SAP Application Logging Service for SAP BTP
+SAP Application Logging Service for SAP BTP \
 d.
-SAP Job Scheduling Service
+SAP Job Scheduling Service \
 e.
 SAP BTP, Cloud Foundry Runtime

 ## Description